 - Enclose a stamped address envelope if you would like your prescription posted back to you.

-- Your prescription will usually be ready after 48 hours excluding weekends and Bank Holidays.
-For example, prescriptions received at the surgery on a Monday will be ready for collection after 4.00pm on Wednesday.
+- Your prescription will usually be ready after FIVE WORKING DAYS.
+For example, prescriptions received at the surgery on a Monday will be ready for collection on the following Monday.

 - Please order your repeat prescription well before you run out of your medicine.